nvim-neorg/neorg/docs/README.md

 <div align="center">

 # Neorg Documentation
-Here is where you'll find all the goodies regarding neorg docs.
+The place where you'll find all the goodies regarding Neorg docs.

 </div>